 Halloumi fries are incredibly delicious and satisfying, but do you know how to make them crispier without using any oil?
 Use an air fryer!

-This recipe is also super quick and keto-friendly because it uses coconut flour for the coating, uses smoked paprika and is tasty when combined with halloumi.
+This recipe is also super quick and low-carb because it uses coconut flour for the coating, uses smoked paprika and is tasty when combined with halloumi.

 Halloumi fries are similar to mozzarella sticks but richer and heavier.
-You simply cut the cheese into fries, coat with flour, spices and bake.
+You simply cut the cheese into fries, coat with flour, spices, and bake (or deep fry).

 I have wanted to make halloumi fries for a while as I first discovered them in a restaurant in London which was on the starter menu.